digitxbv/terraform-swarm-cluster/README.md

 This Terraform project is intended to be used as a template for deploying an opinionated Swarm cluster.
 It provides :

-* Ingress routing via Traefik preconfigured for cloudflare SSL DNS challenge for wildcard domain
+* Ingress routing via Traefik preconfigured for Scaleway SSL DNS challenge for wildcard domain
 * Complete monitoring with Prometheus, all next tools are already configured for being monitored
 * Grafana for dashboards
 * MySQL + PostgresSQL databases